Surya5599/CS179E-Compiler-Project/README.md

 ## Project Overview and File Structure

 ● **Typecheck.java** ​- Main file which calls two of the parts in order to typecheck a java file.

 Created a package typechecker which holds inside:

-● **FirstVisitor.java** ​- This is part 1 which extends the DepthFirstVisitor to create Symbol Table
+● **FirstVisitor.java** ​- This is part 1 which extends the DepthFirstVisitor to create SymbolTable

-● **SecondVisitor.java** ​- This is the second part which extends GJDepthFirstVisitor to type check statements.
+● **SecondVisitor.java** ​- This is the second part which extends GJDepthFirstVisitor to typecheck statements.

-● **Helper.java** ​ - This file contains the helper functions such as distinct or getID ● **SymbolTable.java** ​- This is the symbol table implementation described later.
+● **Helper.java** ​ - This file contains the helper functions such as distinct or getID

+● **SymbolTable.java** ​- This is the symbol table implementation described later.

 ● **ClassSymbol.java** ​- This holds the implementation of a class symbol.

 ● **MethodSymbol.java** ​ - This holds the implementation of a method symbol.

 ● **Symbol.java** ​- This file is used to create symbols.